ethanyen30/shared-nlp-hw/feateng/README.md

 **Q: Why do stupid features sometimes work?**

 **A:** Features that sound stupid sometimes reveal something deeper.
 For example, the length of the guess can be a proxy for GPT errors (e.g., it failed to complete its answer or didn't stop spewing content).

+**Q: What's the Expected Wins metric?**

+**A:** The expected wins is a polynomial that converts your buzz position into the probability that if you buzzed there, you would buzz before an "average human".
+So the higher the better.
+It rewards early buzzes far more than later buzzes.

 **Q: Why do clever features sometimes not work?**